voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 You can use the
 :meth:`evaluate_classifications() <fiftyone.core.collections.SampleCollection.evaluate_classifications>`
-method to evaluate the predictions of a classifier.
+method to evaluate the predictions of a classifier stored in a
+|Classification| field of your dataset.

-By default, the classifications will be treated as a generic multiclass classification task, but you can specify other evaluation strategies such as top-k accuracy or binary evaluation.
+By default, the classifications will be treated as a generic multiclass classification task, but you can specify other evaluation strategies such as top-k accuracy or binary evaluation via the ``method`` parameter.

 Invoking
 :meth:`evaluate_classifications() <fiftyone.core.collections.SampleCollection.evaluate_classifications>`